Your Home Is Not An Investment

 I know it is not the sexiest of subject matters, but with interest rates so low, and the property market suppressed, now is the ideal time to make the move you wanted, or focus on getting debt paid off if you aren’t planning on moving.

 However, these conditions won’t stay the same forever.
-History teaches us that interest rates are likely to rise in the future, as will house prices (if you are in doubt over house prices, please do play with the Nationwide House Price tool – www.nationwide.co.uk/hpi – just look over 5, 10, 15 years or longer to see what has happened to prices in your area.
+History teaches us that interest rates are likely to rise in the future, as will house prices (if you are in doubt over house prices, please do play with the Nationwide House Price tool – www.nationwide.co.uk/hpi – just look over 20 years or longer to see what has happened to prices in your area.
 While there is no guarantee the future will represent the past, it is a very good guide of what to expect).
-So my advice would be take advantage of these conditions, as when you look back in 10, 20 or 30 years you will be so glad that you planned ahead and aren’t having to comprise your plans in later life, as you planned for it all and have achieved the goal you wanted.
-Which for our clients, we want you all to be happy and wealthy into retirement.
+So my advice would be take advantage of these conditions, as when you look back in 10, 20 or 30 years you will be so glad that you planned ahead and aren’t having to comprise your plans in later life, as you planned for it all now and have achieved the goal you wanted.
+Which is what we want for our clients, we want you all to be happy and wealthy into retirement.

 Should you wish to speak to one of our mortage brokers or protection advisers, Click Here and you will find everyone’s contact details.